Strategies for Defining the Right UX Balance of Delight and Efficiency

 Device context is essential.
 Mobile users, often multitasking or distracted, need speed, clarity, and recoverability.
 Desktop users, who might have more time and focus, can handle slightly more complex experiences.

-In critical apps—where users perform sensitive or important tasks—branding should never interfere with usability.
 While branding helps establish trust, too much focus on maintaining a brand "look" can add visual clutter and create unnecessary distractions.
 This is particularly relevant for mobile-first apps, where screen space is limited and user attention is divided.
 The goal should be for branding to support usability, not detract from it.

 A couple of considerations the designs should focus on: